msfbgh/SystemAnalysis_Design/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

+I would begin by interviewing the client and gathering the clients requirements.
+I would then create a Business Requirements Document after the meeting with the client.
+Using the Software Development Life Cycle, I would participate in a Scrum meeting with the Product manager and the rest of the development team.
+We would use Object oriented analysis and design techniques to create UML diagrams and a Gannt chart to plan everything.
+The SCRUM team would use a UML use case diagram, many UML activity diagrams, UML sequence diagrams and a UML class diagram.
+After creating the UML class diagram we could begin developing the application using the attributes and methods we listed in the UML class diagram.